 Comic strips are effective anxiety art choices for kids to capture tricky thoughts and to find ways to talk back to these thoughts.
 Images 5 – 7 show only three of ten images created by a 15-year-old boy who used his story about worry to walk through therapeutic steps needed to conquer his fears and the tricky thoughts that created the worries.

 There are many videos available for children and parents to watch to help them deal with the various aspects of anxiety.
 “Belly Breathe” by Sesame Street is a catchy video and song and a fun way for kids to learn the art of belly breathing.

 Creating their own movement sequence can also be an empowering way for children to work with their own imagination, energy, and inner knowing to create meaningful ways to calm themselves and remember their resources.
 The 10-year-old girl who painted the wooden box below (Image 8), identified four phrases to help her with severe performance anxiety.
 Her four phrases were: Be Brave, Trust Myself, You Know How to Do This, and You Can Do This.
 She then created a dance/movement sequence to go with each phrase to help her remember these powerful words.
 She would practice her sequence on the days when she would perform.

 Strength Training: Building Brave Muscles (AKA Resources)

 The best way to conquer worry is to build brave muscles.
 Kids don’t tend to know just how brave they are and how important being brave is to worry-busting.
-The only way to deal with worries and fears is to FACE them.
+The only way to deal with worries and fears is to FACE them—and that doesn’t necessarily require anxiety art.
 The following are some ideas about how kids and families can build their brave muscles.

 Play List for Warriors